Penguins posing on a rock on Isabela Island.

 You will enjoy a delicious lunch at a restaurant in the area at the time scheduled by our team.

-It´s one of the most fascinating places on Isabela Island and a mandatory stop for nature and conservation lovers.
+It's one of the most fascinating places on Isabela Island and a must-visit for nature and conservation enthusiasts.

 Giant turtle in the breeding center.

-Here you can get a closer look at the Galapagos giant tortoise breeding, nurturing, and repatriation project.
-The tour begins with a pleasant walk along trails through endemic vegetation to the Center's facilities, where a certified naturalist guide will explain the history and conservation of the approximately 330 juvenile and adult giant tortoises this Center houses.
-You can also observe giant tortoises at different stages of growth, from newborn babies to adults over 100 years of age.
+Here you can get a closer look at the Galapagos giant tortoise breeding, nurturing and repatriation project.
+The tour begins with a pleasant walk along trails lined with endemic vegetation to the Center's facilities, where a certified nature guide will explain the history and conservation of the approximately 330 juvenile and adult giant tortoises the Center houses.
+You can also observe giant tortoises at different stages of life, from newborns to adults more than 100 years old.

 A group of giant tortoises from Isabela Island with dark shells and brown scales.